informaticascw/mystmd-scw/README.md

 # mystmd
-Conversion of Stanislaswebsite from Hugo Relearn to MySTmd
+Repository to start developing a book with MySTmd in a Codespace

 ## quickstart with this repo
 1. Create Codespace from this repository